 Peter M. Elias, M.D.
 Dr. Elias, a director and the Co-Chairman of the Scientific Advisory Board, became a director in April 1995.
 He is currently the Chief of both the Dermatology Service and the Dermatology Research Unit at the Veteran's Administration Medical Center, and the Vice-Chairman, Department of Dermatology, University of California, San Francisco.
-Dr. Elias received an M.D. from University Medical Center.
+Dr. Elias received an M.D. from University of California, San Francisco, and completed his residency at Harvard University Medical Center.